MVA govt appointed men with Dawood links to Waqf Board: Fadnavis tells Assembly | Politics

 “In lights of the new facts cited by @sanamalikshaikh and serious allegations of LOP @Dev_Fadnavis ji an investigation wrt connection of bjp with so called Dr. Lambe needs to be done.
 I urge @Dwalsepatil ji who has just given clarification on this to take note of the new findings,” Sawant tweeted.

-The Wakf Board is a statutory body that looks after maintenance and use of Islamic buildings, institutions and lands.
+The Waqf Board is a statutory body that looks after the maintenance and use of Islamic buildings, institutions and lands.

 The NCP is a key constituent of the Shiv Sena-led MVA government.
+As per officials, Lambe is out on anticipatory bail in a rape case while Khan is lodged in the Thane Jail after being held along with four others in January this year in an Arms Act case as well as a diesel theft case being probed by Dhaighar police.

+Lambe was held in January last year after Khan's ex-wife accused him of rape, they said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)